 How much does business insurance cost in Virginia?

 The average business in Virginia pays about $56 a month, or $672 per year, for a $1MM general liability insurance policy.
-If you have more policies, you’ll pay more.
+The more types of policies you have, the more you’ll pay for insurance.
 The best thing to do is get quotes from at least three different companies, so you won’t pay more than you have to.

 Below are the average costs in Virginia for different small business insurance coverages: